near/stakewars-iv/REWARDS.md

 # Reward programs

+## Program status update
+### February 14th, 2024
+Bug bounty program is live as of February 14th, 2024.
+If you would like to participate, please make sure to check out [reported issues in stakewars-iv repository with reward-program-bug-bounty label](https://github.com/near/stakewars-iv/issues) and [reported issues with stateless-validation label](https://github.com/near/nearcore/labels/A-stateless-validation) in nearcore repository to avoid duplicate reporting.

 ## 1. Overview

 The Stake Wars IV reward programs are designed to incentivize external participants to collaborate with the Near Protocol team to find potential issues and bugs in the new sharding implementation - the Stateless Validation.
 We invite everyone to participate and help make the Near Protocol better and safer.